-- 13.1 It will be necessary for employees and volunteers accompanying residential visits, to undergo enhanced DBS checks with barred list check before the visits take place.
+13.1 It will be necessary for employees and volunteers accompanying residential visits, to undergo enhanced DBS checks with barred list check before the visits take place.
 For day visits only, where volunteers will be supervised at all times, an enhanced DBS check will not be required.
-See also sections 9.1 to 9.4 where volunteers are being used.
-Where this is not the case the volunteer will be required to undergo an enhanced DBS check only. - 13.2 Residential visits will be planned well in advance to give sufficient time for the DBS process to be completed.
+See also sections 9.1 to 9.6 where volunteers are being used.
+Where this is not the case the volunteer will be required to undergo an enhanced DBS check only.